Apio Repositories¶

 Daily build workflows¶

-The Apio repositories contain build workflows, typically at .github/workflows/build-and-release.yaml which builds the content of the repo and publish it as a temporary pre-release that is deleted after a few days.
+The Apio repositories contain build workflows, typically at .github/workflows/build-pre-release.yaml which builds the content of the repo and publish it as a temporary pre-release that is deleted after a few days.

 -